W1ntrMut3/RedTeamReport/README.md

 ### Database:
  - [ ] Create backend database connectors
-    - [ ] Create a database model using SQL Alchemy
+    - [ ] Create a database model using SQL Alchemy Test to see what this looks like and if I can put more info under it?
     - [ ] Create a database model function to control, refresh or manually update the database
     - [ ] Create requests to the database for adding and removing issues
     - [ ] Create requests to the database for adding and removing users